Have the Gilmore Girls put something in your drink? Why are so many of you in love with such a terrible show?

 Which leads me to…

 2. Fast food consumption is not amusing.

 Do we really live in a world where eating fast food and being pleased with yourself about it is meant to be cute and funny?
 Remember that time when they acted all confused and disgusted because Rory’s wet boyfriend ordered salad with his pizza?
 Ha ha!
 What a stupid boy!
-He doesn’t realise that no one adorable ever ate lettuce!
+Doesn’t he realise that no one adorable ever ate lettuce?!